plotly/plotly.py/doc/python/px-arguments.md

 ### Using Columns from Multiple DataFrames

-You can also use columns from multiple dataframes in the one `px` function, as long as all the DataFrame columns you use have the same length.
+You can also use columns from multiple dataframes in one `px` function, as long as all the DataFrame columns you use have the same length.
 In this example, we pass `df1` as the `data_frame` argument to `px.bar` and then us a column from `df2` for the `y` argument.

 ```python
 import plotly.express as px